Samsung/tizen-docs/docs/application/native/guides/device/attached-devices.md

     ```

 2. To manage a haptic device:
-   1. Initialize the haptic device with the `device_haptic_open()` function.The function opens a haptic-vibration device and returns the handle to it.
+   1. Initialize the haptic device with the `device_haptic_open()` function.

+      The function opens a haptic-vibration device and returns the handle to it.
 It makes a connection to the vibrator.

         ```
         int error;